Real Racing 3: Cars and locations

 Besides taking place in various international racetracks, Real Racing 3 includes a fictional but geographically accurate racetrack based on Southbank, Melbourne, with the Flinders Street Station (pictured here) depicted as one of the landmarks.

 Cars

-The game features more than 600 officially licensed cars that are available to be purchased as of update 13.4 in May 2025.
+The game features more than 500 officially licensed cars that are available to be purchased as of the final update 14.0 in December 2025, including Formula One, Formula E, endurance prototypes, world rally cars and so on.
 When the game was first released, every car was immediately available for purchase, with the only limitation being how much R$ or gold the player had.
 As of update 1.2, however, most of the cars must now be unlocked by winning a certain number of trophies before they become available for purchase.
 Cars purchased before the introduction of unlocks remain playable along with any race series that features that car; even if the player has not yet progressed to the point where they would normally be able to unlock them.